tjdev7/aplcms-minus/README.md

     Navigate to the GitHub repository and use the Codespaces tab to create a new codespace.

-2. **Codespaces will automatically prepare your development environment.**
+2. **Codespaces will automatically prepare your development environment, including Git LFS setup.**

 ### Import Project Dependencies and Database